QuentinRa/blog.quentinra.dev/programming/web/android/internet/index.md

 </details>
 </div><div>

-There are many library that you may use at some point
+There are many libraries that you may use at some point

 * [retrofit](https://github.com/square/retrofit) (40.9k ⭐): HTTP library
 * [moshi](https://github.com/square/moshi) (8.7k ⭐): JSON library